No item(s) available in cart.

 4.2.14.
 KETOS RING

 Prior to the inspection, a system performance verifier is often used to ensure that the system is delivering the proper amount of current as called for during the inspection.
-Within the NDE industry there is a number of different standard process control specimens used to aid in verifying the performance of the electromagnetic system.
-Some of the devices used include: the ISO ring (also known as Reference Block Type 1 (MTU-3)), ISO block (also known as MTU-2), and the AS 5282 ring (or similar Ketos ring).
-These items are a means to verify the operation of the system, and should be used on a periodic basis during the operation of the system.
+Within the NDE industry, there is a number of different standard process control specimens used to aid in verifying the performance of the electromagnetic system.
+Some of the devices used include the ISO ring (also known as Reference Block Type 1 (MTU-3)), ISO block (also known as MTU-2), and the AS 5282 ring (or similar Ketos ring).
+These items are a means to verify the operation of the system and should be used on a periodic basis during the operation of the system.
 Suggested times may be at the beginning of each shift change, or at the beginning of the inspection process if the bench is not used on a daily basis.
-For a system such as yoke, a prescribed test such as a dead weight test may be performed to ensure a proper amount of magnetic field is generated.
+For a system such as a yoke, a prescribed test such as a dead weight test may be performed to ensure a proper amount of magnetic field is generated.
 The AS 5282 ring, and similarly the Ketos ring, is a ring that is made up of a series of pre-drilled holes at increasing depths below the surface used to simulate sub-surface defects.
 The distance of the holes to the surface increases as you move to holes of increasing number.
-Its original purpose was to demonstrate the ability to use MPI to find sub-surface flaws, but it has long since been used to perform regular performance evaluation of MPI bench systems.
+Its original purpose was to demonstrate the ability to use MPI to find sub-surface flaws, but it has long since been used to perform regular performance evaluations of MPI bench systems.
 The intensity of the indication depends on the depth of the flaw and the amount of current passed through a central bar conductor.
 Ketos ring indications when the magnetic particle fluid is applied, it contacts the surface with enough fluid flow to wash away any indications being formed by the magnetic leakage fields caused by the drilled holes.
 For this reason, the indications are developed by a final magnetizing shot or shots, which are triggered immediately after the direct fluid flow is diverted.
 Orientation of the ring with respect to the fluid flow can have a significant impact on which lines develop indications with lines near the area where the fluid is applied often proving more difficult for indications to develop.

 4.2.15 SHIMS FOR MAGNETIC PARTICLE TESTING

 The standard flawed shims are typically used to establish proper field direction and ensure adequate field strength during technique development in magnetic particle examination.
-The Shims may be used to ensure the establishment and balance of field in the multi-directional magnetization method.
+The Shims may be used to ensure the establishment and balance of the field in the multi-directional magnetization method.

 The Quantitative Quality Indicator (QQI) or Artificial Flaw Standard or SHIMS is often the preferred method of assuring proper field direction and adequate field strength.
 The use of a QQI is also the only practical way of ensuring balanced field intensity and direction in multiple-direction magnetization equipment.
 QQIs are often used in conjunction with a Gauss meter to establish the inspection procedure for a particular component.
-They are used with the wet method only, and like other flux sharing devices, can only be used with continuous magnetization.
-The QQI is a thin strip of either 0.002 or 0.004 inch thick AISI 1005 steel.
+They are used with the wet method only, and like other flux-sharing devices, can only be used with continuous magnetization.
+The QQI is a thin strip of either 0.002 or 0.004-inch thick AISI 1005 steel.
 A photo etch process is used to inscribe a specific pattern, such as concentric circles or a plus sign.
 QQIs are nominally 3/4 inch square, but miniature shims are also available.
 QQIs must be in intimate contact with the part being evaluated.
-This is accomplished by placing the shim on a part etched side down, and taping or gluing it to the surface.
-The component is then magnetized and particles applied.
-When the field strength is adequate, the particles will adhere over the engraved pattern and provide information about the field direction.
+This is accomplished by placing the shim on a part etched side down and taping or gluing it to the surface.
+The component is then magnetized and particles are applied.
+When the field strength is adequate, the particles will adhere to the engraved pattern and provide information about the field direction.
 When a multidirectional technique is used, a balance of the fields is noted when all areas of the QQI produce indications.

-Some of the advantages of QQIs are: they can be quantified and related to other parameters, they can accommodate virtually any configuration with suitable selection, and they can be reused with careful application and removal practices.
+Some of the advantages of QQIs are: that they can be quantified and related to other parameters, they can accommodate virtually any configuration with suitable selection, and they can be reused with careful application and removal practices.

 Some of the disadvantages are: the application process is somewhat slow, the parts must be clean and dry, shims cannot be used as a residual magnetism indicator as they are a flux sharing device, they can be easily damaged with improper handling, and they will corrode if not cleaned and properly stored.